 For example, you might decide to use Facebook to share your latest blog posts and research, Twitter for curating industry news, and Instagram to share behind-the-scenes insights into your brand.

-With Sked, you can customize your posts for Instagram, Twitter, LinkedIn, Quora, Tumblr, Snapchat, YouTube, and Pinterest.
+With Sked, you can customize your posts for Instagram, Twitter, and Facebook.

 So, if you want to share your latest blog post, you can create different captions for different networks all in one place.